Sunday, 23 May 2010

-As we left town we came to the big bypass road (N7) and crossed it at a complicated junction, which took us to a tiny local road separated from the highway by no more than a crash barrier.
+As we left town we came to the big bypass road (the bgN7) and crossed it at a complicated junction, which took us to a tiny local road separated from the highway by no more than a crash barrier.
 On our other side was a thick, wild wood.

 A bulldozer had recently been at work, widening the track by tearing out all the vegetation, including mature trees, and making it difficult to walk on, but we pushed on and in due course came to the bitumen road just as it converged on the river, at the entrance to la Charité-sur-Loire.

-We walked in on a footpath between the two, through lawns and flower beds, until we reached the bridge.
+We walked in on a footpath between the road and the river, through lawns and flower beds, until we reached the bridge.
 The great steeple of the abbey loomed up on our left.

 The camping ground was over the bridge on an island (just as it had been at Cosne-sur-Loire), and we arrived purple in the face from heat and exhaustion.
 It was 1:30 pm.
 It seemed an age before the paperwork at the office was done and we could collapse onto the grass in our enclosure.

 It was a lovely spot, with a view of the towers of the abbey across the water.
-With our last strength we extracted bread, cheese and sausage from my pack, and ate our picnic lunch in a prone position on our mats.
+With the last of our strength we extracted bread, cheese and sausage from my pack, and ate our picnic lunch in a prone position on our mats.
 This was followed by a restorative nap and gloriously hot showers.

-Dressed in clean clothes and sandals, we strolled back over the bridge to investigate the abbey and it was worth the trip.
+Later, dressed in clean clothes and sandals, we strolled back over the bridge to investigate the abbey, and it was worth the trip.